fourWayz/decentralized-social/README.md

 ```solidity
     event PostCreated(address indexed author, string content, uint256 timestamp);
 ```
 This event is emitted when a new post is created by a user on the platform.
-It return the address of the post's author (`author`), the content of the post (`content`), and the timestamp of creation (`timestamp`).
+It returns the address of the post's author (`author`), the content of the post (`content`), and the timestamp of creation (`timestamp`).

 ```solidity
     event PostLiked(address indexed liker, uint256 indexed postId);